broccolimicro/hsesim/README.md

 x+
 ```

-Every variable in HSE represents a node in the circuit. "x-" sets the voltage
+Every variable in HSE represents a node in the circuit. `x-` sets the voltage
-on that node to GND and "x+" sets the voltage on that node to VDD.
+on that node to GND and `x+` sets the voltage on that node to VDD.

 -------------------------------------------------------------------------------